waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Active Plans & Goals
 ### **Current Plan: Rescue Mr. Fuji**
-1.  **Situation:** I have Poké Balls and have re-entered the Pokémon Tower.
+1.  **Situation:** I have Poké Balls and am on the 5th floor of the Pokémon Tower.
+My party is fully healed.
 2.  **Primary Goal:** Ascend the Pokémon Tower to find and rescue Mr. Fuji.
 3.  **Secondary Goal:** Find and catch a wild Cubone on the way up.